Echium candicans: Distribution

 The species is autochthonous only to Madeira and is absent from the other islands in the archipelago.
-It grows relatively frequently there at an altitude of about 800 to 1200 meters in the central part of the island, at the upper end of the altitude range of the laurel forest and in open, heather-like vegetation.
+It grows relatively frequently there at an altitude of about 800 to 1200 m in the central part of the island, at the upper end of the altitude range of the laurel forest and in open, heather-like vegetation.

 Cultivation

 E. candicans is cultivated in the horticulture trade and widely available throughout the world as an ornamental plant for traditional and drought-tolerant, water-conserving gardens.
 It is particularly suitable for coastal planting.
 With a temperature requirement of no less than 5–7 C, it needs some winter protection in frost-prone areas.
 It has gained the Royal Horticultural Society's Award of Garden Merit.

 In California, it is considered an invasive species.
 It is removed from native plant communities as part of habitat restoration efforts in coastal parks such as the Golden Gate National Recreation Area.
 In New Zealand, it is a common garden escapee onto roadside verges and shingle banks throughout the drier parts of both the North and the South Islands.
 In the state of Victoria, Australia, it is considered to be a high weed risk and an alert has been posted by the Department of Primary Industries.